hphelion/documentation/community/community.install.demo.md

 <p>HP Helion OpenStack Community is installed using <a href ="https://wiki.openstack.org/wiki/TripleO">TripleO</a> which uses three linked installation phases to deploy a complete OpenStack cloud.
 In this virtual installation, TripleO simulates the deployment of OpenStack by creating and configuring a set of virtual machines (VMs) that play the roles that baremetal machines would in a real deployment.</p> <!-- , as shown in the <a href="javascript:window.open('/content/documentation/media/community.install.deployment.png','_blank','toolbar=no,menubar=no,resizable=yes,scrollbars=yes')">HP Helion OpenStack Community deployment diagram</a>.</p> -->

 * Seed &mdash; The seed VM is started as a VM from a specific seed VM image.
 It contains a number of self-contained OpenStack components that are used to deploy the undercloud.
-The seed deploys the undercloud by using Nova baremetal to deploy a specific undercloud machine image.
+The seed deploys the undercloud by using the HP Ironic service to deploy a specific undercloud machine image.

 * Undercloud &mdash; In a typical HP Helion OpenStack Community deployment, the undercloud is a baremetal server, but in this preview deployment the undercloud is simulated as a VM.
 The undercloud is a complete OpenStack installation, which is then used to deploy the overcloud.